LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 help(MeDuSA_marker)
 ```
 ### 3. How to include other cell types as covariates
+MeDuSA allows users to input their own cultivated marker genes.

 ### 4. How to use the mode of conditional auto-regressive (CAR)

 ### 5. Do I need to normalize the data
+Yes, we recommend the user to normalize their reference scRNA-seq data and bulk RNA-seq data into the same scale before running deconvolution analysis.

+### 6. How to get the p-value of the random-effects component

 ## Prepare reference scRNA-seq data